sujayv27/sujayv27.github.io/README.md

 ## Corporate Internship
 ### [Quant and Algorithmic Division Intern] – Nomura, Powai Office (May 2018-Jul 2018)
 #### Project: Developed a Q-Learning based Model, for predicting the optimal strategy for a mean reverting portfolio
-- Analysed and replicated the underlying theory of the research by Gordon Ritter - Machine Learning in Trading
+- Analysed and replicated the underlying theory of the research by Gordon Ritter named Machine Learning in Trading

 ## Academic & Technical Projects
 ### [Stock Market Analysis & Forecasting, Regression Analysis] – Mentor: Prof Sharmishtha Mitra (Jan 2017-Apr 2017)